bobfang1992/personal-blog/content/blog/go-result-1/index.md

 I usually opt for the second solution, but having to define this type every time is a pain.
 There were some suggestions to use `interface{}` to represent the Data and do type assertion when using the data, but generally I am not a big fan of using `interface{}` in Go.

-Luckily we got generics in Go, so we out `Result` type can defined using this feature.
+Luckily we got generics in Go 1.18, so our `Result` type can be defined using this feature.

 ```go
 type Result[T any] struct {